verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Felt punk.
 Might societal acceptance later.
 - [ ] Always listen to art.
 - [ ] If your life was a movie and people were watching you up until this point.
 What would they be screaming at the screen?
+- [ ] There's a last time you do everything.
+You don't realise when that is.